CarVac/MeleeConchRuleset/ruleset.md

 This linearization must be a static mapping.
 For example, a stick with its position read by a Hall Effect sensor must have linearization performed, while a linear potentiometer must *not* have linearization performed.

-As an exception to the linearization rule, OEM first-party or second-party controllers that have developed nonlinearity in potentiometers are not required to have their output linearized (due to the inability to do so).
+As an exception to the linearization rule, OEM first-party or second-party controllers with linear potentiometers that have developed nonlinearity in potentiometers are not required to have their output linearized (due to the inability to do so).

 ### Analog Input, Analog Stick Outputs